Av0cad0T0ast/Markdown-Basics/basicsyntax.md

 ## Headers

-For headers, there are different sizes and thos correlate to how many # signs you put before the designated words
+For headers, there are different sizes and thos correlate to how many # signs you put before the designated words.

+For example, this header 1 has one # sign and a space after
 # Header 1
+This header 2 has 2 pound signs back to back like this: ## and a space after
 ## Header 2

 ## Lists